 A majority of all voting members of the board of directors are a quorum for the transaction of business.

-The affirmative vote of a majority of all voting members present at any meeting at which a quorum is present shall be necessary and, except as otherwise provided, is sufficient to carry an order, resolution, ordinance, or proposition before the board of directors.
+The affirmative vote of a majority of all voting members present at any meeting at which a quorum is present shall be necessary and, except as otherwise provided, is sufficient to carry a motion, resolution, ordinance, or proposition before the board of directors.

 After a vote of members is taken, a weighted vote may be called by the voting members of any three jurisdictions.